toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/beginners-guide-to-server-side-swift-using-vapor-4/index.md

 ---
 type: post
-slug: beginners-guide-to-server-side-swift-using-vapor-4
-title: Beginner's guide to Server side Swift using Vapor 4
+title: "Beginner's guide to Server side Swift using Vapor 4"
-description: Learn how to build and host your very first backend application using Vapor 4 and the brief history of server side Swift.
+description: "Learn how to build and host your very first backend application using Vapor 4 and the brief history of server side Swift."
 publication: 2020-01-13 16:20:00
-tags: Vapor
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Brief history of my backend career